dobaos/dobaos/README.md

 }
 ```

 ### methods:

 #### get description

+Get description for selected datapoints.
+Possible payload:
+  * `null` - for all datapoints,
+  * `Number` - for one datapoint in range 1-1000
+  * `Array` of `Number` - for multiple datapoints

 #### get value

+Get value for selected datapoints.

+Possible payload:

+  * `null` - for all datapoints,
+  * `Number` - for one datapoint in range 1-1000
+  * `Array` of `Number` - for multiple datapoints

 #### set value

+Set value for selected datapoints.

+Possible payload:

+  *`Object` - for one datapoint in range 1-1000

+    `{ id: Number, value: <Value> }` or

+    `{ id: Number, raw: String }`

+  * `Array` of `Object` - for multiple datapoints

+Datapoint value is automatically converted to configured in ETS dpt.
+Keep in mind that not all datapoints supported right now and there is a long way to add support.

 #### read value

+Send read value request for selected datapoints.
+Possible payload:
+  `null` - for all datapoints,
+  `Number` - for one datapoint in range 1-1000
+  `Array` of `Number` - for multiple datapoints

+Keep in mind that datapoint should have UPDATE flag.

 #### get programming mode

+Get information if BAOS module in programming mode.

+Request payload: `null`.

+Returns `true/false`.

 #### set programming mode

+Set programming mode of BAOS module.

+Possible payload: `true/false/1/0`

+### broadcasts

+There is messages broadcasted to `bcast_channel` on incoming datapoint values or when `set value` method was successfully called.

 ## TODO

 1. more datapoint types support.
 2. not all methods compared to bobaos.pub are implemented yet
+3. service reset method